jamesc127/spark-dse-table-compare/README.md

 --class "TableCompare" /path/to/spark-table-compare.jar
 ```
 ## Building
-Any updates should be built with `sbt assembly`
+Any updates should be built with `sbt assembly`.
+Get [sbt assembly](https://github.com/sbt/sbt-assembly) here.